hboyadzhieva/math-recognition/README.md

   - skimage

 ### How to Start
-***---Note!--- The project creates and deletes png files on the file system in the current project directory***
+***Note!
+The project creates and deletes png files on the file system in the current project directory***
 1. Clone project and make sure to keep directory structure (*./data/segmented* will be used by the project)
 2. Install needed external libraries
 3. Run main.py